This tutorial demonstrates how to delete unwanted pages and print only the first page in Excel and Google Sheets.

-When you try to print a large worksheet, Excel will by default split it into multiple pages to fit all of the data for printing.
-By default, all blank pages are skipped and only those with data will be printed.
+When you try to print a large worksheet, Excel splits it into multiple pages to fit all of the data for printing.
+By default, all blank pages are skipped and only those with data are printed.
 However, sometimes you want to print certain pages or just the first page.

 Print Only the First Page

-If you try to print this document, Excel will split it into two pages since all data can’t fit into one page.
-To see how the worksheet is split for printing, (1) go to the View tab in the Ribbon and (2) click on Page Layout.
+If you try to print this document, Excel splits it into two pages, since all data can’t fit into one page.
+To see how the worksheet is split for printing, go to the View tab in the Ribbon and click Page Layout.

-Excel will split the worksheet into pages for printing.
+Excel splits the worksheet into pages for printing.
 As you can see in the picture below, the page break is inserted between Rows 49 and 50.

-In this case, the data are divided into two pages as there are too many rows for one page.
+In this case, the records are divided into two pages, as there are too many rows for one page.
 Now if you want to print only the first page, (1) select all cells on the first page.
-Then, in the Ribbon, (2) go to the Page Layout tab, (3) click on Print Area, and (4) choose Set Print Area.
+Then, in the Ribbon, (2) go to the Page Layout tab, (3) click Print Area, and (4) choose Set Print Area.

 Now only the first page is set to print.
 You can go to Print Preview and see if it’s done correctly.
-Let’s go to Print in the Home tab.
+Go to Print in the Home tab.

 In Print Preview, you can see that only the first page is set for printing.